o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/detour-crowd-navigation.md

     - **Max Agent Radius**: The maximum agent size used for path planning.
 This should match or exceed the largest **Agent Radius** of any agent you plan to add to this crowd.

-    - **Use Advanced Obstacle Avoidance Params**: Enable to use manual obstacle avoidance configuration.
+    - **Manual Obstacle Avoidance Presets**: Enable to configure obstacle avoidance parameters directly.
 When disabled, the component uses one of four built-in quality presets.

 	{{< note >}}
 Multiple **Detour Crowd Navigation** components can reference the same **Recast Navigation Mesh** component, allowing you to organize agents into separate crowds.
-Seperate crowds will not avoid each other.
+Separate crowds will not avoid each other.
 	{{< /note >}}

 ## Adding and Controlling Agents